 - Staff: please complete this staff Covid reporting form to report your case of COVID-19 to the school nurse.

 The Laguna Beach Unified School District provides ongoing information to our community regarding COVID-19 cases while maintaining confidentiality for our students and staff.
 The COVID-19 case data below is updated regularly to indicate any currently confirmed COVID-19 positive case in staff members or students by school site.
-The data below shows currently confirmed cases, individuals in isolation due to COVID-19, or individuals in home quarantine due to close contact with an individual with COVID-19.
+The data below shows currently confirmed cases, or individuals in isolation due to COVID-19.
 Upon learning of an individual with a confirmed COVID-19 positive test, the District notifies all families at the school site via ParentSquare.
-The District, in conjunction with the Orange County Health Care Agency, conducts contact tracing and directly notifies and provides resources for parents of students identified as close contacts (within 6 feet or less of the infected person for 15 or more minutes in a 24 hour period) or who are low risk contacts.
+The best defenses against COVID-19 are to take a multi-strategy approach.
+This includes vaccination for eligible individuals (please consult with your physician with any questions or concerns), mask wearing based on guidelines when appropriate, enhanced air filtration in indoor spaces, frequent handwashing and coughing etiquette, and staying home when symptoms of COVID-19 are present.